jpluimers/Conferences/2014/20141104-EKON-German-Koln-Build-Automation-and-Continuous-Integration/Build-Automation.md

 ### Configuration

 A lot harder.
-See Blog post.
+See Blog post and [Continua CI markdown](Continua-CI.md).

 ### Demo.